codeitownit/code-challenge-restaurants/README.md

 - `Restaurant average_star_rating()`
   - returns the average star rating for a restaurant based on its reviews
   - Reminder: you can calculate the average by adding up all the ratings and dividing by the number of ratings

+## Licence
+This project is free to use and does not require any license